mgrajcarek/uuid-shortener/README.md

 // Generate UUID, for example using Ramsey/UUID
 $shortUuid = 'mavTAjNm4NVztDwh4gdSrQ';
 $shortener = new Shortener(
-    Dictionary::createUnmistakable(), // or just pass your own characters set new Converter()
+    Dictionary::createUnmistakable(), // the same as used for a UUID reduction! new Converter()
 );